EchoCodez/ChallengeOfDoom/README.md

 # Libraries and tools used
 - Python 3.11.2
-- Github
+- GitHub
 - tkinter
 - customtkinter (and extensions)
 - json
 - os and sys
-- datetime and calender
+- datetime and calendar
 - plyer and apscheduler
 - typing, io, dataclasses
 - hmac, base64, and hashlib